 At Observe.AI, we’ve made it a priority to automatically redact sensitive information from calls so that businesses don't have to worry about compliance while also using AI to surface compliance risks from 100% of calls.

-One of the biggest benefits of a Voice AI platform is providing insights to influence tailored agent coaching down to the individual agent level.
+One of the biggest benefits of a contact center AI platform is providing insights to influence tailored agent coaching down to the individual agent level.
 Those 1:1 or small group coaching sessions are vital to both enabling agents with the training they need most, but foster connectivity and community in the workplace.

 As a result, it’s critical organizations don’t let that value go, so finding new ways to conduct frequent coaching sessions virtually to maintain connections.
 It’s important to focus on developing agents’ core skills, such as compliance, process adherence, and social skills like empathy.